 Blue Marsh Lake is located northwest of Reading in Berks County, Pennsylvania.
 This is a multi-purpose project built and maintained by the Philadelphia District, U.S. Army Corps of Engineers.
 The dam was authorized by Congress for flood control, water supply, water quality and recreation.
 Construction began in 1974 and was completed in 1979.
-The dam is located on the Tulpehocken Creek and the project's water control practices benefit the downstream communities of Reading, Birdsboro, Pottstown, Conshohocken and sections of Philadelphia.
+The dam is located on the Tulpehocken Creek and the project's water control practices benefit downstream communities.
+The project provides flood risk management benefits primarily for Reading, Birdsboro and Pottstown areas.
+Water supply and water quality management practices benefit areas further downstream, including Philadelphia.

 While the main purpose of Blue Marsh was to provide flood control to part of the Schuylkill River Valley, over the years the lake has become a recreational hotspot.
 With over 36 miles of trails, 6200 acres of land, 1148 acres of water, picnic areas, a small beach and boat launches the lake can accommodate all kinds of outdoor enthusiasts.
 The dam is an earthfill dam that that is 1,775 feet long, 98 feet high and can hold upwards of 16.28 billion gallons of water.
 During the summer months, the water level is maintained at 290 feet above sea level.
 In the winter the lake is drawn down five feet to provide for additional flood water storage.